 Masarepa is the "flour" used to make arepas.
 The masarepa is made from corn that is pre-cooked.
 It can sometimes be labeled as "instant".
 It is similar to cornmeal, but not interchangeable.

-Masarepa is made with both white corn and yellow corn and either will work here.
-The two most common brands out there are PAN or Goya, and can be found in most grocery stores or small Latinx markets.
-In our home we always use PAN.
+Masarepa is made with both white and yellow corn, and either will work here.
+The two most common brands are PAN or Goya, which can be found in most grocery stores or small Latinx markets.
+In our home, we always use PAN.
 You can also buy it easily online.

 Troubleshooting the Dough